Pixel-Inconsistency Modeling for Image Manipulation Localization: Proposed Method

-We complementarily combine CPDC features $f_{l}^{C}$ and RPDC features $f_{l}^{R}$ using a Learning-to-Weight Module (LWM), which shall be elaborated in Sec.
+We complementarily combine CDC features $f_{l}^{C}$ and RDC features $f_{l}^{R}$ using a Learning-to-Weight Module (LWM), which shall be elaborated in Sec.
 3.4.
-The proposed model aims at extracting pixel-difference features, thereby exposing more pixel inconsistency artifacts and boosting the final image forgery localization performance.
+Our designed model aims at extracting local pixel-dependency features.
+Compared to the vanilla convolution, CDC and RDC benefit from their difference operations, exposing more pixel inconsistency artifacts and boosting the final image forgery localization performance.